Why does Flexibility at Every Age Matter?

 - Enable your muscles to work most effectively

-Simply put, stretching can give you more freedom of movement for your physical and everyday activities.
-You can, and should, keep stretching no matter how young or old you are (of course, check with your doctor to be sure the stretches you choose are appropriate for you).
-Note: Look for flexibility or stretching exercises – these will focus on .
+Simply put, stretching can give you more freedom of movement for your everyday physical activities.
+You can, and should, keep stretching no matter how young or old you are.
+And, check with your doctor to be sure the stretches you choose are appropriate for you.
+Note: Look for flexibility or stretching exercises that focus on range of motion.

 Different types of stretches – Static & Dynamic

 There are two basic types of stretches, Static and Dynamic.
 There is actually a third type, Ballistic, but it includes bouncing and for professionally fit people.
 We’ll focus on dynamic and static, which will benefit us most.
 Note that most exercises don’t mention the type of stretch.
 This may be because once you know how to do the exercise, you can change it to suit your needs.
 Let me explain.

 Chris Lang tells us: “Static is holding-usually 30-60 seconds per stretch.
 Best way to increase your flexibility.
 Dynamic is movement based-sprinters and exercisers perform leg swings, trunk rotations and arm rotations to “loosen” up the joints and muscles before exercise sessions.
 Excellent way to warm-up and contribute to performance.”